mhimavamshi/convoluted-chat-site/README.md

 - EXIT: closes the connection that sent it (must be SUB connection)

 we will handle the failure case of SUB connection being lost (for now just remove from hashmap) and add PING/PONG

+There is:
+- No persistence
+- No acknowledgements
+- No retries
+- No ordering guarantees beyond TCP

 client library just does a light abstraction over these commands